 Financial Times editor refused entry to Hong Kong

-HONG KONG (AP) — The Asia editor of the Financial Times has been refused entry to Hong Kong, weeks after the semi-autonomous Chinese territory refused to renew his work visa.
+HONG KONG (AP) — The Asia editor of the Financial Times has been refused entry to Hong Kong, weeks after he was denied a new work visa in what critics call an ominous sign of Beijing encroaching on the semi-autonomous Chinese territory's civil liberties.

 The newspaper reported that Victor Mallet was turned away at the border on Thursday after being questioned for several hours.
 He had sought to enter as a visitor.